Rocky Mountain Bighorn Sheep Project

 Rocky Mountain Bighorn Sheep prefer open areas with access to escape terrain.
 The Kicking Horse Canyon offers good escape terrain, cut up by fencing, but not many open, grassy areas.

-To bring attention to the sheep and related concerns, Wildsight Golden recently organized the “Vanishing Bighorns” art show.
+To bring attention to the sheep and related concerns, Wildsight Golden organized the “Vanishing Bighorns” art show in 2021.
 This show brings pieces created by 14 artists, each of who created a portrait of one member of the Golden bighorn herd as it was in 2019.
-We have created a permanent exhibition which can be seen here with more details below.
+We have created a permanent exhibition which can be seen CLICK HERE TO SEE THE ART with more details below.

-The show is in Invermere at the moment: Vanishing Bighorns Exhibit Comes to Invermere
+The show went to Invermere: Vanishing Bighorns Exhibit Comes to Invermere

 Learn more about Rocky Mountain Bighorn Sheep in B.C or watch some sheep videos here